-What symptoms and reactions greatest fear in that situation? • ne last time you v vere anxious?
-Wh at was your -
+What symptoms and reactions did you notice the last time you were anxious? greatest fear in that situation?
+What was your

 Can you separate your reactions into thoughts, physical, emotion and behaviour using the diagram on the next page?

 What does your anxiety cycle look like?